-Our Restated Articles provide for a classified board of directors with each class of directors being elected for a term of three years.
-As a result, the shareholders will vote for only onethird of the board each year.
-A classified board of directors may make it more difficult for a third party of gain control of us which may affect the opportunity of our shareholders to receive any potential benefit which could be available from a third party seeking to obtain control over us.
+Our Restated Articles provide for a classified board of directors, with each class of directors being elected for a term of three years.
+As a result, the shareholders will vote for only one-third of the board each year.
+A classified board of directors may make it more difficult for a third party to gain control of us, which may affect the opportunity of our shareholders to receive any potential benefit that could be available from a third party seeking to obtain control over us.

-The private warrants that we issued in exchange for private warrants are accounted for as liabilities and the changes in value of these warrants could have a material effect on our financial results.
+The private warrants that we issued in exchange for private warrants are accounted for as liabilities, and the changes in value of these warrants could have a material effect on our financial results.

-The warrants that we issued in the merger with ITAC in exchange for ITAC's private warrants are treated as liabilities.
-As a result of the merger, the 3,112,080 private warrants issued to the holder of the ITAC private warrants, which are held by the members of the ITAC former sponsor, of which E. Scott Crist, one of our directors, is the managing member, are treated as liabilities.
+The warrants that we issued in the merger (the "Merger") pursuant to which our wholly-owned subsidiary, Autobot MergerSub, Inc. was merged with an into Industrial Tech Acquisitions Inc. ("ITAC"), a special purpose acquisition corporation, generally known as a SPAC, pursuant to which ITAC became our wholly-owned subsidiary, and we issued ordinary shares and warrants to the holders of ITAC' common stock and warrants, in exchange for ITAC's private warrants are treated as liabilities.
+As a result of the Merger, the 3,112,080 private warrants held by the members of the ITAC former sponsor are treated as liabilities.
+E. Scott Crist, one of our directors, holds 2,303,031 of these warrants.
 The Accounting Standards Codification 815, Derivatives and Hedging ("ASC 815") provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statements of operations.
-As a result of the recurring fair value measurement, as long as the warrants are outstanding, our financial statements and results of operations may fluctuate quarterly based on factors which are outside of our control.
-Due to the recurring fair value measurement, we will recognize non-cash gains or losses on the private warrants each reporting period based on the change in the derivative liability and the amount of such gains or losses could be material.
-Further, the gain or loss on the derivative liability, which will not be related our operations, could result in our reporting a loss in a period in which our operations are profitable and net income in a period in which we have a significant loss from operations.
-Since the amount of the warrant liability reflects the market price of our ordinary shares declines from period to period, we would recognize financial income.
+As a result of the recurring fair value measurement, as long as the warrants are outstanding, our financial statements and results of operations may fluctuate quarterly based on factors that are outside of our control.
+Due to the recurring fair value measurement, we will recognize non-cash gains or losses on the private warrants each reporting period based on the change in the derivative liability, and the amount of such gains or losses could be material.
+Further, the gain or loss on the derivative liability, which will not be related to our operations, could result in our reporting a loss in a period in which our operations are profitable and net income in a period in which we have a significant loss from operations.
+Since the amount of the warrant liability reflects the market price of our ordinary shares declines from period to period, we are likely to recognize a financial expense, and to the extent that the market price of our ordinary shares declines from period to period, we would recognize financial income.

-Any projections, forecasts or guidance that we may issue may not be an indication of the actual results of the transaction or our future results.
+Any projections, forecasts, or guidance that we may issue may not be an indication of the actual results of the transaction or our future results.

 From time to time, we issue guidance as to our estimated results.
-Any such guidance is prepared based on numerous variables and assumptions which are inherently uncertain and may be beyond our control.
-Furthermore, they may exclude, among other things, certain material items such as transaction-related expenses, and they make include a non-GAAP measure.
-Any such forecasts are subject to the risks including those described in these risk factors and should not be relied upon as an indicator of future results.
+Any such guidance is prepared based on numerous variables and assumptions that are inherently uncertain and may be beyond our control.
+Furthermore, they may exclude, among other things, certain material items such as transaction-related expenses, and they may include a non-GAAP measure.
+Any such forecasts are subject to the risks, including those described in these risk factors, and should not be relied upon as an indicator of future results.

-The sales by our legacy shareholders may adversely affect the market price of our ordinary shares
+Sales of our ordinary shares by our legacy shareholders and PIPE investors may adversely affect the market price of our ordinary shares.